logo

 Poker Table Positions Explained image

-The early positions at a poker game table are generally the first few seats to the dealer's left.
-These 'Early Positions' (EP) typically refer to the first three players after the dealer, which include the Small Blind, the Big Blind, and the player immediately to their left.
-This last player is often called UTG, or 'Under the Gun'.
+The early positions on a poker game table are the first few seats to the left of the dealer.
+Early Positions, EP, also refer to the first three players next to the dealer, including the Small Blind, Big Blind, and the player sitting next to the Big Blind.
+The third player is known as UTG or Under the Gun.

-Middle Positions
+Middle Positions in Poker

 The middle poker positions on the table refer to players who act after those in the early positions, but before those in the late positions.
+For UK players, understanding these positions is key to improving your game.

 • Players in the middle positions have a slight advantage over those in the early positions, as they don’t have to play first.
 Still, middle positions can be tricky, as they have to play before the players in the latter positions.